Varicose Veins Information Los Angeles

 Treatment of Varicose Veins

-At Nu Vela Vein Center, Dr Dishakjian, the phlebologist of the center, treats varicose veins and the sources of reflux with a combination of minimally invasive techniques, including the two FDA approved Venefit Targeted Endovenous Therapy (formerly the VNUS Closure procedure) and Endovenous Laser Treatment (EVLT) systems.
+At Nu Vela Laser and Vein Center, Dr. Dishakjian, the phlebologist of the center, treats varicose veins and the sources of reflux with a combination of minimally invasive techniques, including the two FDA approved Venefit Targeted Endovenous Therapy (formerly the VNUS Closure procedure) and Endovenous Laser Treatment (EVLT) systems.